Best Books From 2017

 This is the second book set in the fictitious town of Bois Sauvage, so it is sometimes listed as a sequel to Salvage the Bone.
 But aside from the location, these two books are unrelated and do not need to be read in order.

-We Were the Lucky Ones
+We Were the Lucky Ones book cover

 Book Summary

-In 1939, the Kurc family of Radom, Poland, are doing their best to continue with their normal lives.
+In 1939, the Kurc family of Radom, Poland, was doing their best to continue with their normal lives.
 While the talk around the Seder table was of new babies and budding romances, the family is well aware of the looming shadow of war and the growing threat to Jews throughout the region.
 Soon, however, it becomes impossible for them to escape the horrors overtaking Europe.

 Before long, the family is driven apart.
 One sibling is forced into exile while another attempts to flee the continent.
 Some family members work long hours in factories in the ghetto, and still others try to hide in plain sight by passing as gentiles.